particle-iot/docs/src/content/hardware/muon-hats/rs485-can-hat.md

 The RX and TX lines are mapped to the expansion connection RX and TX pins, which are `Serial1` on the Muon.

 This particular board has auto-direction sensing for the RS485 interface, which is recommended.
 It is possible to configure this board to use manual direction control using Raspberry Pi GPIO, but this requires soldering.
 It is mapped to expansion pin 7, GPIO4 (GPCKL0).
+This is Muon IOEX_PA0, which is not directly accessible to Device OS 5.9.0.

 ### Modbus example project